PAC-Bayesian Generalization Bounds for Adversarial Generative Models: PAC-Bayesian Bounds for Generative Models

 \subsection{Rate of convergence}

 The rate of convergence of the bounds proposed in this work depends on the choice of the hyperparameter $\lambda$.
 Choosing $\lambda =n$ leads to a fast rate of $n^{-1}$, but the bounds do not converge to $0$.
 The optimal rate for a convergence to $0$ is $n^{-1/2}$ and is obtained with $\lambda = \sqrt{n}$.
-Note that unlike previous results for GANs, our optimal rate of convergence does not depend on the (intrinsic or extrinsic) dimension of the dataset.
+Note that unlike previous results for WGANs \citep[e.g.][]{insights, without-domination}, our optimal rate of convergence does not depend on the (intrinsic or extrinsic) dimension of the dataset.
+This is because our rates quantify the speed at which the empirical risk of a distribution $\dist{g}$ reaches its population risk.
+In contrast, the usual rate of $n^{-1/d}$, where $d$ is the (intrinsic or extrinsic) dimension of the instance space $\xfancy$ quantifies the speed at which the population risk of the distribution $\dist{\hat{g}}$ minimizing the empirical problem $\min_{g\in \gfancy} \dfancy(\dist{*}_n, \dist{g})$ reaches the best possible performance $\inf_{g\in \gfancy} \dfancy(\dist{*}, \dist{g})$.